ido90/Elevators/README.md

-# Elevators Visual Simulator and Optimization Algorithms
+# Elevators Management: Visual Simulator and Optimization Algorithms

 This repo implements a visual simulator of elevators system, along with several simple optimization algorithms and analysis of their results.

+A [Reinforcement-Learning manager](#module-reinforcementelevator) is intended to be implemented and tested vs. the classic [DirectManager](#implemented-managers).

 ## Implemented managers